An0nYm0u5101/NightBase_Server/README.md

 # NightBase Server (*On Progress*)
 RESTful API Server to interact with the NightBase Android app and NightBase Web Scraper.
+In charge of sending crawling orders to NightBase Web Scraper via Scrapyd API

 - Java
 - Spring Boot